Sitefinity/Sitefinity-CLI/README.md

 ### General flow of migration

 * Start with the migration of a template/templates that a subset of pages is based on OR migrate all of the page templates at once.
-* Make adjustments to the migrated structure:
+* Make adjustments to the migrated structure as needed:
   * Set a file system template
   * Manually configure the widgets that are migrated.
   * Make adjustment to the look and feel of the page.